 Address: Gedempte Voldersgracht 2, Haarlem

-Jopenkerk is a beer brewery, restaurant and a pub in the building of a former church be a pub.
+Jopenkerk is a beer brewery, restaurant and pub in the building of a former church.
 Local Jopenbier is very famous in the Netherlands.
-The brewery has a wide selection of traditional and seasonal beers.
-And at the restaurant you can order meals combined with matching sorts of beers.
+The brewery has a wide selection of traditional and seasonal beers — you can book a local craft beer tasting.
+At the restaurant you can order meals combined with matching beers.
+We recommend booking a table in advance.

 Explore the Haarlem Station